OSSSC-edu/supply-chain.github.io/package-managers.md

 [Package managers](https://en.wikipedia.org/wiki/Package_manager) are software tools that allow to handle software dependencies in a consistent manner.
 Most package managers are used to automate the process of installing, upgrading, configuring, and removing third-party [software dependencies](https://en.wikipedia.org/wiki/Third-party_software_component).
 They also provide a consistent interface for installing software across different operating systems and distributions.
-This chapter describes the use of package managers in software development.

-# Categories

 Package managers can be divided into three categories: system-level, deployment-level, and development-level.
-This section describes the differences between these categories.
+This chapter describes the role of package managers in software development and discusses their relationship with software ecosystems.

-## System-level package managers
+# System-level package managers

 System-level package managers are used to install software on the operating system level.
 They are used to install software that is not part of the operating system, but is required for the operating system to function.